 A complete application includes each of the following required materials.
 (Please note the Common Application must be submitted by January 1, 2018):

-- *Two Teacher Evaluations with letters of recommendation - We require one letter of recommendation from a math or science teacher and one letter of recommendation from a teacher of your choice
+We require one letter of recommendation from a Math or Science Teacher and one letter of recommendation from a Teacher of Your Choice.

 *All required forms can be accessed through your Common Application account.